callumpender/ai-tinkerers-hackathon/README.md

 # Ultimate Agents Hackathon

 This project is our submission for the Ultimate Agents Hackathon, the biggest hackathon yet in London.
-We are building with cutting-edge AI agent tools to compete for substantial prizes.
+We are building with cutting-edge AI agent tools to compete for fun, and to learn.

 ## The Team